clarissalabrum/math5620/homework/hw3/LUDecomp.md

     new LUDecomp(n, f, alpha, beta, h);

-Where n, f, alpha, beta, and h were described in the input section. if n were to be 8, f(x) were defined to be 0, alpha is 1 and beta is 3. then the outout would look like the following.
+Where n, f, alpha, beta, and h were described in the input section. if n were to be 8, f(x) were defined to be 0, alpha is 1 and beta is 3. then the output would look like the following.

     Solution for 8 Mesh Points
     1.0